vinyldns/rfcs/text/0000-pluggable-repos.md

 # Design and Goals
 [design]: #design-and-goals

-1. Support having any number of database backends for the repositories.
-This is required as we have to support things like running database migrations and setting up connection pools
+1. Support having any number of data stores for the repositories.
+This allows us to mix-and-match different data stores per table, something currently done today with DynamoDB and MySQL
-1. Support each database backend to have 1 or more repositories.
-This allows mix-and-match across database types
+1. Support data store specific configuration.

 ```yaml
 data-stores = [